“Eat the spaghetti to forget your regretti”

 1) People actually say “Mamma Mia!” for anything ranging from “no way” to “wow” to, “you have got to be kidding me”.
 It spans a wide emotional range and is a wonderful expression of life.

 2) Italians are passionate.
-Period.
 If you see an Italian speaking without their hands gesticulating feverishly, voice raising and arms flailing about, I am sorry to tell you that this person is not Italian.

 3) You will hear the word, allora everywhere you go.
 If you’re curious like me, you’ll probably wonder what in the heck this means and why everyone is saying it.
 Albeit a bit anticlimactic, it is simply a filler word such as so, okay, well or the.
 It is also a way to begin a sentence.

-6) Most restaurants stop serving food between the hours of 3:00 – 7:30 PM, which I came to name “the starvation window”, as we made the mistake several times before we learned why nobody was serving food, and ended up hungry and grumpy, eventually succumbing to tiding ourselves over with a few gelato (I know, tough life, right?
+6) Most restaurants stop serving food between the hours of 3:00 – 7:30 PM, which I appropriately named “the starvation window”, as we made the mistake several times before we learned why nobody was serving food, and ended up hungry and grumpy, eventually succumbing to tiding ourselves over with a few gelato (I know, tough life, right?
 I guess I’ll eat a gelato for a snack before dinner, twist my arm.)
 Be sure to grab food either before or after those time frames, and have some snacks handy or search for a grocery store nearby if you get hungry!

 7) Is tipping necessary in Italy?
 The short answer is: no. Tipping culture does not exist in Italy, so if you’re paying with cash, simply round to the nearest euro.
 If the service was really outstanding, feel free to leave a few euro extra.
 It will be highly appreciated but never expected.
 This goes for all services from dining to haircuts, manicures, cafes, massages, etc.